Manikatlantis/BU_Spark_Hackathon_2026/README.md

 --RED HAT- Use of Opensource AI, --workshop

--- ELEVENLABS - using text to voice or something voice related, they do have an API.
+-- ELEVENLABS - using text to voice or something voice related, they do have an API. <br>
 -MLH - Warewolf media game at 830
 --Google AI workshop
 --use vultr for deployment, MondgoDB for databaset